Model selection for estimation of causal parameters: Theory

 and

-\end{corollary} In words, for $n \rightarrow \infty$, the proposed method select models with lower or equal risk than the baseline estimator $\hat \theta_{0}$.
-Interestingly, an analogous result does \emph{not} hold for the cross-validation procedure \eqref{eq:18}.
-Even for $n \rightarrow \infty$, the model selected by cross-validation may have larger risk than the baseline procedure $\hat \theta_{0}$ with positive probability.
-Note that Corollary~\ref{cor:opt} does not state that the procedure selects the optimal model asymptotically.
-This is indeed not true.
-It is straightforward to construct a model selection procedure that selects the optimal model asymptotically by placing additional weight on the variance term.
-For example, one might consider $\hat R^{\text{alt}}(g) = \hat R^{\text{mod}}(g) + \sqrt{n} \hat{\text{Var}}(\hat \theta_{g})$.
-However, in our experience, placing additional weight on the variance term can lead to problematic performance compared to the baseline estimator $\hat \theta_{0}$ in finite samples and thus is not recommended.
+\end{corollary} In words, for $n \rightarrow \infty$, the proposed method selects models with lower or equal risk than the baseline estimator $\hat \theta^{(0)}$.
+Interestingly, an analogous result does not hold for the cross-validation procedure \eqref{eq:18}.
+In Section~\ref{sec:numerical-results} we will see that even for relatively large $n$, the selected model by cross-validation may have risk that is significantly larger than the risk of the baseline procedure.